fboender/jerrybuild/docs/user_guide.md

 SSH key from the `SSH_KEY` variable.

 You can set the `SSH_KEY` variable either in your build scripts, globally in the Jerrybuild main configuration or in the job definition.
+For example:

+    [job:ansible-cmdb-tests]
+    url = /hook/ansible-cmdb-tests
+    provider = generic
+    env_SSH_KEY=/path/to/ssh_key.rsa
+    cmd = /var/lib/jerrybuild/workspace/ansible-cmdb/ansible-cmdb-tests.sh

+Or you can just specify it in your build script.

 Example usage: